shwetank007/artist-db/README.md

-It is a demo application which is used to learn the basic concepts of react and it's working.

-The application is based on the udemy react tutorials.

-Sole purpose of this application is learning react.
+This is a demo react application made for learning purposes.

+To run the following project.
+Follow these steps :-

+-> Clone the repo.

+-> Open Terminal and run npm install in the project folder.

+-> Run npm start to start the project.
+In a terminal window.

+-> Open another terminal window and run json-server --watch db.json --port=xxxx.
+To run the json-server.